127th Operations Group: Combat in Europe

 The group arrived at the Firth of Clyde on 29 November and moved to RAF Bottisham, England the following day.
 It would be the last P-47 Thunderbolt group to join Eighth Air Force.
 The 361st flew its first combat mission with its P-47 aircraft on 21 January 1944.
 The weight of the heavy P-47 fighters soon began to tell on the wet surface making take-offs tricky.
 A team of American engineers were called in during January 1944 and, in three days, they constructed a 4410 foot long runway with pierced steel planking (PSP).
 This feat was considered a record for laying this type of prefabricated surfacing.
 The runway, which was aligned NE-SW, became the main at Bottisham the other also being constructed of PSP.
 However, the group converted to North American P-51 Mustangs in May 1944 and flew them for the remainder of the war.

 The unit served primarily as an escort organization, covering the penetration, attack, and withdrawal of Boeing B-17 Flying Fortress and Consolidated B-24 Liberator bomber formations that the Army Air Forces sent against targets on the Continent.
 The group also engaged in counter-air patrols, fighter sweeps, and strafing and dive bombing missions.
 Attacked such targets as airdromes, marshaling yards, industrial areas, ordnance depots, oil refineries, trains, and highways.
 It participated in Operation Crossbow, the attacks on German missile launch sites.

 During its operations, the unit participated in the assault against the German Air Force and aircraft industry during the Big Week, 20–25 February 1944, and the attack on transportation facilities prior to D-Day and support of the invasion forces thereafter, including Operation Cobra, the breakout at Saint Lo, in July.
 In September 1944, the 361st moved to RAF Little Walden.

 From its new base, the group supported Operation Market-Garden, the airborne attack on Rhine River crossings in the Netherlands in September 1944.
 In December 1944, the group deployed a detachment to France to support ground troops in the Battle of the Bulge.
 The detachment remained until January 1945.
-In February, the entire group deployed to Chievres Airfield, Belgium, flying tactical ground support missions during Operation Varsity, the airborne assault across the Rhine in Germany and remained unitil April.
+In February, the entire group deployed to Chievres Airfield, Belgium, flying tactical ground support missions during Operation Varsity, the airborne assault across the Rhine in Germany and remained until April.

 The unit returned to RAF Little Walden and flew its last combat mission on 20 April 1945.
 Following V-E Day, many personnel were transferred from the unit, and in September and October, the group's aircraft were transferred to depots.
 The group's remaining personnel sailed from Southampton on the RMS Queen Mary on 4 November.
 On 9 November the 361st arrived at Camp Kilmer, New Jersey and was inactivated the following day.